Frequently Asked Questions

 How do you teach emergency ultrasound?

-Our residents are individually taught the use of emergency bedside ultrasound during their formal Anesthesia/EMS/Ultrasound rotation supervised by our ultrasound director, Manoj Pariyadath, MD, and assistant director, Casey Glass, MD.
+Our residents are individually taught the use of emergency bedside ultrasound during their formal Anesthesia/EMS/Ultrasound rotation supervised by our ultrasound director, Casey Glass, MD, and assistant director, Josh Zavitz, MD.
+Our interns kick start their ultrasound training with a half day boot camp during their first month at Wake Forest.
 We have several portable ultrasound machines in the ED.
 Our residents receive both didactic and clinical training in emergency ultrasound.
 Our residents are expected to become proficient in the core US applications: FAST exam, detection of AAA, basic cardiac echocardiography, detection of IUP (includes endovaginal), and vascular access applications, as well as many of the other expanding applications of emergency ultrasound.
 Residents may also pursue further advanced ultrasound training during an elective rotation available to them.
+Residents also have teaching opportunities in Point of Care Ultrasound through our involvement with other GME, CME, and medical school ultrasound training programs.

 Do you allow global health care rotations?

 Yes.
 We have several faculty members on staff that are actively involved in global health care.
-Dr. Bret Nicks serves our institution as the Assistant Dean for Global Health at Wake Forest University.
-Residents frequently accompany Dr. Nicks and others on international medical trips.
+We have longstanding relationships with medical institutions in several countries with regular participation on site.
 Recently, residents have spent time in Itlay, Peru, and Tanzania gaining valuable perspectives on global healthcare needs.
 Since we offer several elective rotations in our clinical curriculum, our residents have ample time to plan and take advantage of international medicine opportunities.

 What Elective opportunities are there?